AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 Blindly executing broad fix commands can introduce breaking changes that disrupt your application's core business logic.

-To ensure complete stability, we will follow a structured three-phase remediation pipeline:
+To ensure complete stability, we will follow a structured two-phase remediation pipeline:

 - **Phase 1:**  Apply automated, semver-compatible patches — to safely eliminate  minor vulnerabilities automatically without breaking your existing code.

 - **Phase 2:** Manually upgrade critical direct dependencies across major boundaries — to safely resolve severe architectural risks that automated tools block by default due to potential breaking changes.

-- **Phase 3:** Enforce selective overrides for deeply nested transitive threats — to force-harden invisible, sub-level vulnerabilities,  when upstream package maintainers haven't released a patch yet.

 [!WARNING]
 Do not run 'npm audit fix --force' yet. > This command forces npm to upgrade all packages simultaneously—including major version jumps—without giving you a chance to validate breaking changes.
 Follow the phased approach below to maintain full control over the upgrade process.